-Hazelhurst celebrates 20 years with a vibrant and dynamic exhibition that features more than 350 southern Sydney artists.
+Hazelhurst celebrated 20 years with a vibrant and dynamic exhibition that featured more than 350 southern Sydney artists.

 Hazelhurst was originally the self-sustainable farm and home of Ben and Hazel Broadhurst who bequeathed their house and land to Sutherland Shire Council with the stipulation that it must only be used for the community and that a large portion of the greenspace should remain.
 A dedicated group of artists, including Garry Shead, George Gittoes and Bob Marchant along with art teacher and former Councillor Byron Hurst, lobbied the Council to establish a regional gallery to support the region’s dynamic arts community.